-In the Thoughtful Play Summer Series, we deliver a detailed list of the math and language arts skills covered.
+In the Thoughtful Play Summer Series, we deliver a detailed list of which math and language arts skills are covered and when.
 The review activities are all in the form of games, which are described later on in this blog.

 Critical Thinking, Reasoning, & Problem-Solving